DannyMoerkerke/sw-proxy/README.md

-# sw-proxy
+# swopr

-sw-proxy is a really tiny proxy server which utilizes a service worker.
+swopr is a really tiny proxy server which utilizes a service worker.
 A [service worker](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API)
 sits between web applications and the network (when available).

 Service workers are able to intercept requests and take an action, like serving a custom response.

-This enables you to use sw-proxy as a proxy server inside your browser or as a mock server to test a REST API without having to run a local backend.
+This enables you to use swopr as a proxy server inside your browser or as a mock server to test a REST API without having to run a local backend.

 ## Installation
-Run `npm install @dannymoerkerke/sw-proxy --save-dev`
+Run `npm install @dannymoerkerke/swopr --save-dev`

 ## Usage
-Simply add sw-proxy to your web app using a script tag:
+Simply add swopr to your web app using a script tag:

-`<script src="node_modules/sw-proxy/index.js></script>`
+`<script src="node_modules/@dannymoerkerke/swopr/index.js></script>`

-Then list the requests you want to intercept in an array of objects and save it to `sw-proxy-responses.js` in the root folder of your application.
+Then list the requests you want to intercept in an array of objects and save it to `swopr-responses.js` in the root folder of your application.

 For example: